-Within 90 days of the receipt of the Claim by the Plan, the Vice President-Human Resources shall (i) notify the Claimant that the Claim has been approved, (ii) notify the Claimant that the Claim has been denied.
+Within 90 days of the receipt of the Claim by the Plan, the Vice President-Human Resources shall (i) notify the Claimant that the Claim has been approved, (ii) notify the Claimant that the Claim has been partially approved and partially denied, or (iii) notify the Claimant that the Claim has been denied.
 Notice of the decision shall be in writing and shall be delivered to the Claimant either personally or by first-class mail.
 Special circumstances may require an extension of time for processing the claim.
 In such event, written notice of the extension shall be furnished to the Claimant prior to the termination of the initial 90 day period but in no event shall the extension exceed a period of 90 days from the end of such initial period.
 The notice shall indicate the special circumstances requiring an extension of time and the date by which the Plan expects to render the final decision.